AdityaaMK/High-School-CS/README.md

 # Introduction
-This is all of my high school (2017-2021) computer science programs.
+This repository contains all of my high school (2017-2021) computer science programs.

 # Contact
 For any questions on this repository, please contact Adityaa Magesh Kumar.